 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection

-Note that this completely clears the policy settings for Windows Defender.
-By default, in a clean installation of Windows, no policies are set.
-Windows Defender Settings page will now look like this.
+Note that this completely clears the policy settings for Microsoft Defender Antivirus and Windows Security page.
+By default, in a clean installation of Windows, no policies are set for Defender.

-Important: After removing all the policies, you may want to enable PUA or adware protection in Windows Defender.
-If you had already enabled the setting before, you’d need to re-do the procedure now.
+After removing all the policies, you may want to enable PUA or adware protection in Windows Defender.
+If you had already enabled the setting before, you’d need to redo the procedure now.

-If you’re using Windows 10 Professional or higher editions, the relevant Windows Defender Group Policies are available in the following branch of the Group Policy Editor (gpedit.msc)
+gpedit.msc (Windows 10/11 Professional or higher editions), you’ll need to use the same tool to remove the policies.
+The relevant Microsoft Defender Antivirus Group Policies are available in the following branch of the Group Policy Editor (

-There are atleast 95 policy settings, with the items in every sub-branch put together.
-You need to set each setting to “Not configured”.
+There are 100+ policy settings in Windows 10/11, with the items in every sub-branch put together.

-Allow antimalware service to startup with normal priority Turn off Windows Defender Configure local administrator merge behavior for lists Turn off routine remediation Define addresses to bypass proxy server Define proxy auto-config (.pac) for connecting to the network Define proxy server for connecting to the network Randomize scheduled task times Allow antimalware service to remain running always
+Allow antimalware service to startup with normal priority Turn off Microsoft Defender Antivirus Configure local administrator merge behavior for lists Turn off routine remediation Control whether or not exclusions are visible to Local Admins Define addresses to bypass proxy server Define proxy auto-config (.pac) for connecting to the network Define proxy server for connecting to the network Randomize scheduled task times Configure detection for potentially unwanted applications Allow antimalware service to remain running always

 Display additional text to clients when they need to perform an action Suppress all notifications Suppresses reboot notifications Enable headless UI mode